 Dr. Krueger is a former resident member of the Grammy Award-winning Robert Shaw Festival Singers.
 He has also performed with the Grammy-nominated UNC Axidentals Vocal Jazz Sextet directed by the legendary jazz educator, Gene Aitken.
 He has conducted all-state, honor choir, and choral festival performances for singers of all ages throughout North and South America and Europe and has led numerous concert tours to the many cultural centers of Europe.

-Dr. Krueger is assisted by Jean Johnson, Assistant Conductor, Accompanist Alice Crawford, and Executive Director Heather Smith.
+Dr. Krueger is assisted by Jean Johnson, Assistant Conductor and Accompanist Alice Crawford.